Rethymno

-Rethymnon (Ρέθυμνο /el/, Italian: Retimo, formerly also Rettimo or Retimno, Latin: Civitas Rethymnæ, Turkish: Resmo) is a city in Greece on the island of Crete.
+Rethymno (Ρέθυμνο /el/, Italian: Retimo, formerly also Rettimo or Retimno, Latin: Civitas Rethymnæ) is a city in Greece on the island of Crete.
 It is the capital of Rethymno regional unit, and has a population of more than 35,000 inhabitants (nearly 40,000 for the municipal unit).
 It is believed to have been built on the site of the earlier city of Rhithymna.